 What Are The Issues Of Constructing A Hillside House?

-- Upslope: In this scenario, the house follows the slope upward away from the road.
+There are two types of houses on sloping blocks:- Upslope: In this scenario, the house follows the slope upward away from the road.

 - Downslope: The structure follows the slope downward away from the road.